Timwi/KtaneSouvenir/translations.md

 	- `Ordinal` should return the ordinal form of any number, e.g. “first”, “second”, “400th”, “-40th”.
 	- `FormatModuleName` determines what the `{0}` in a question string is replaced with:
 		* If `addSolveCount` is `false`, this should just be the module name, including “The” (where relevant).
-		* If `addSolveCount` is `true`, this should return a phrase meaning something like “the Mad Memory that you solved 4th”.
+		* If `addSolveCount` is `true`, this should return a phrase meaning something like “the Mad Memory you solved 4th”.
 		* See below if you need special grammar considerations.
 		* Do not worry about discriminators here.